SEED PRAYER – chalk and pencil on kraft paper

 This beautiful moonbear is a detail from a larger painting inspired by images of Franzi, one of the first rescue bears at that Animals Asia Centre in China.
 Her eyes turned out to be so engaging I surprised myself.
 There was no resource material for this purely a profound experience of connection with the rescued bears.

-Even though I did not Franzi nor try to paint her portrait, rather found her story touched my heart to see that such suffering could become such peace love.
+Even though I did not know Franzi nor try to paint her portrait, rather found her story touched my heart to see that such suffering could become such peace love.

 Yet she has resilience beyond what we know.
 When we look into her eyes, she rescues us.
 Surely that is our responsibility, to allow her rest and peace.
 Connecting with a Bear opens our hearts.
 The light in their eyes reflects ours.
 Thru their eyes we recognize life as one and the same – every life has a right to be lived according to the laws of nature.
 This truth might rescue humanity.